Stmu/rpi-motioneye/README.md

 # Prepare the raspberry host
 * install docker
-* Raspberry PI Camera Module
+* Configure the Raspberry PI Camera Module
-  * connected the camera to the right port; the Raspberry PI has two identical ports for the camera module and for the touchscreen)
+  * connect the camera to the right port; the Raspberry PI has two identical ports for the camera module and for the touchscreen)
   * the cable/ribbon/connector is properly connected and not damaged
   * load the **bcm2835-v4l2** kernel module, by adding it to /etc/modules and rebooting afterwards
   * enable the camera using raspi-config